 - Q: Please list your affiliations or memberships in any professional and/or industry organizations:

-- A: Past President and current Secretary, Calfornia Association of Long Term Care Medicine (CALTCM).
+- A: Past President and current President-Elect, Calfornia Association of Long Term Care Medicine (CALTCM).
 Chair, Public Policy Committee, AMDA-The Society for Post-Acute and Long-Term Care Medicine (formerly known as the American Medical Directors Association).
-Chair, Coalition for Compassionate Care of California.
+Immediate Past Chair, Coalition for Compassionate Care of California.
 AMA, CMA, AAFP, AGS, Numerous Other Memberships.
 Editor-in-Chief, Caring for the Ages.
-CV available upon request, or see website www.karlsteinberg.com
+CV available on this website, or upon e-mail request.

 - Q: Please list any teaching or speaking experience you have had, including subject matter:

 - A: Clinical (Volunteer) Faculty at UCSD and Camp Pendleton Naval Hospital's Family Medicine Residency Programs, teaching residents about nursing home care; Adjunct Instructor, Case Western Reserve University, School of Biomedical Engineering.
 Affiliate Faculty, California State University's Institute for Palliative Care (housed at CSU San Marcos).
-"Ask the Expert" Participant on Long Term Care for Videojug.com; Invited Speaker for Symposia on various for CALTCM and AMDA meetings on numerous occasions.
-Has spoken at CAHF's Quality Health Care Foundation on various topics as well as at their DON Conference; Faculty for AMDA; other engagements available on request.
+"Ask the Expert" Participant on Long Term Care for Videojug.com; invited speaker at statewide and national meetings on numerous occasions.

 - Q: On how many occasions have you been retained as an expert?